Mihaela Iordanova, PhD

-Founded in 1983 and presently home to 17 principal investigators and over 150 students, post-doctoral trainees, and staff, Concordia University’s Center for Studies in Behavioral Neurobiology (CSBN) continues to be one of the leading and most influential behavioral neuroscience centers in Canada.
+Founded in 1983 and presently home to 18 principal investigators and over 150 students, postdoctoral trainees and staff, Concordia University’s Center for Studies in Behavioral Neurobiology (CSBN) continues to be one of the leading and most influential behavioral neuroscience centers in Canada.

-As a long-standing member and current CSBN Director, I have witnessed a growing enthusiasm and commitment of Center members to innovative, multidisciplinary research that addresses fundamental questions about the neural, hormonal and molecular bases of motivation and reward, stress and emotion regulation, sexual behavior, learning and memory, and sleep and circadian rhythms.
+As the Center Co-directors, we are proud to be part of innovative, multidisciplinary research that addresses fundamental questions about the neural, hormonal and molecular bases of motivation and reward, addiction, stress and emotion regulation, learning and memory, and sleep and circadian rhythms.

 CSBN members are committed to rigorous training of students in a multidisciplinary and ever-changing scientific landscape, and are helping to build the next generation of highly skilled behavioral neuroscientists in Canada.

-Moving forward we strive to surpass our record of excellence in scientific research by fostering innovative collaborations, recruiting new members, and promoting the skills and talents of our trainees.
-We invite you to learn more about the CSBN and help us participate in this endeavor.
+Moving forward we strive to surpass our record of excellence in scientific research by fostering innovative collaborations, recruiting new members and promoting the skills and talents of our trainees.
+We invite you to learn more about the CSBN and participate with us in this endeavor.